CloudLabs-Samples/EduLabs/Demo/azure/Ubuntu.md

-# Demo Lab : Linux Virtual machine
+# Demo Lab :Linux Web Application Deployment and Server Configuration

-# Scenario
+## Scenario

-You are a Linux System Administrator onboarding a new production web application server for an internal business team.
+You are a Linux System Administrator responsible for preparing a new production web application server for an internal business team.
+The team requires a secure and reliable environment to host their application and monitor basic system activity.

-Your task is to prepare the server with a secure user, deploy a simple web service, configure logging, verify access, and perform health checks — all using the terminal.
+Your task is to configure the server by creating a dedicated application user and group, setting up the required directory structure with proper permissions, deploying a web service, and enabling access logging.
+You will also validate that the application is accessible and perform basic system health checks to ensure the server is ready for operational use.

+## Lab Steps
 1.Verify Server Identity

 ```